jhinkey/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/08-upgrading-themes/02-upgrading-6.2-themes-7.2/05-updating-theme-templates/01-updating-6.2-theme-templates-intro.markdown

 [TOC levels=1-4]

-@product@ 6.2 theme templates and @product-ver@ theme templates are essentially the same.
+@product@ 6.2 theme templates and DXP theme templates are essentially the same.
 Here are the main changes:

 -   Velocity templates were deprecated in Liferay Portal CE 7.0 and are now